daistarr/Renewable_Energy_Project/README.md

 * [Report](4_Modeling/5_Report/Report.pdf)
 * [Presentation](6_Presentation/Presentation.pdf)

+* **Insights & Limitations from Small Datasets**: While small datasets have provided valuable insights, it's crucial to recognize the limitations due to external factors.
+These include geopolitical tensions, policy changes, and financial incentives, which can all significantly sway renewable energy trends and outcomes.

 * **Optimal Predictive Model**: The ARIMA Non-Stationary model stands out as the most suitable for this dataset.